big-tuwien/big-tuwien.github.io/content/publication/tuw-226032/index.md

 publication_types:
 - '1'
 publishDate: '2013-05-02'
+specifics: 'Vortrag: IEEE 2nd International Conference on Serious Games and Applications for Health (SeGAH 2013), Algarve, Portugal; 02.05.2013 - 03.05.2013; in: "Book of Proceedings of the 2nd International Conference on Serious Games and Applications for Health", (2013), ISBN: 978-1-4673-6165-1; S. 1 - 7.'
 title: Chances for Serious Games in Rehabilitation of Stroke Patients on the Example of Utilizing the Wii Fit Balance Board
 url_pdf: ''